Image

 By 1884, Erb needed even more room, and an addition onto the back made this the largest building in town.
 Boyertown has become a leading cigar manufacturing center, with at least five companies engaged in its production and Boyertown cigars are sold across the entire country.
 This dominance lasted until 1910, when machines took over the manufacturing of the product and Boyertown’s hand-rolled cigars became a thing of the past.

-Moderate rain, with a high of 92 and low of 62 degrees.
-Fog in the morning, sunny in the afternoon, clear overnight.
+Thundery outbreaks in nearby, with a high of 65 and low of 58 degrees.
+Overcast for the morning, thundery outbreaks in nearby in the afternoon, mist in the evening, overcast overnight.